elijahparker/node-jpeg-lum/README.md

 The method for luminance is something I came up with after some trial and error.
 I don't know if it's correct or ideal, but it's working for my application (adjusting exposure based on the luminance).

-0.0.2 Update: converted pixel value to linear (removed gamma correction) before calculating luminance 0.0.3 Update: changed gamma correction to 1/2.2
+0.1.0 Update: added "clipped" property to results; percentage (0-1) of pixels at 255 0.0.4 Update: further refined luminance value to match camera exposure 0.0.3 Update: changed gamma correction to 1/2.2
-0.0.4 Update: further refined luminance value to match camera exposure
+0.0.2 Update: converted pixel value to linear (removed gamma correction) before calculating luminance

 Example
 ==========